 - Implementing a SEO strategy.
 Have a look at a recent blog we wrote which covers five Search Engine Optimisation tips to help your business rank higher on search engines.
 Start by figuring out what search queries your personas are typing into Google - these long tail queries will end up forming the basis for your keyword strategy.
 Think about the topics you want your business to rank for.
 These topics are what you want to be known for.
 Around these topics, or pillar pages on your website, you'll build sub-topics or topic clusters that link back to the main pillar pages.
 This will help build your authority in search engine rankings.

 - Producing content.
-If you have got a great website, you have established your personas and your keywords are in place, you need to start generating some amazing content to get your audience engaged, and coming through to your website.
+If you have got a great website, you have established your personas and your keywords and topics are in place, you need to start generating some amazing content to get your audience engaged, and coming through to your website.
 Content does not need to just be writing in the form of blogs, it can be videos, infographics and podcasts too!
 Content is so important as it drives organic traffic from your blog or social pages to your website.
 Each post provides an opportunity for a customer to convert and you will gain credibility as content exists on the web long after marketing campaigns are complete.

 3: Your content must have an irresistible offer